MarkPearlCoZa/Blog_General/_posts/2014-07-22-Technical-Debt-Notes.md

 ### Messy code is not technical debt

-Some people make a distinction between messy code and technical debt.
-Robert Martin expands on this idea here: [https://sites.google.com/site/unclebobconsultingllc/a-mess-is-not-a-technical-debt] Michael Norton also attempts to clear up the confusion here
+Some people blur the distinction between messy code and technical debt.
+Messy code is not technical debt.
+Robert Martin [expands on this idea](https://sites.google.com/site/unclebobconsultingllc/a-mess-is-not-a-technical-debt).

 ### How do you calculate the cost of technical debt - can you quantify it?